 “Restaurant consumers are connected online so it’s imperative that franchisees meet them where they are,” said GE Capital, Franchise Finance chief marketing officer Shannon Tolbert.
 “We’re seeing an intense battle for market share among brands in the US.
 Those who reach consumers through social media and digital marketing strategies will likely have an edge.”

 Apparently, with increased spending comes increased confidence.
 According to the numbers published by GE Capital, Franchise Finance, 45 percent of operators think they’re managing their restaurant reviews and search engine rankings satisfactorily.
 Meanwhile, 24 percent go so far as to say that they believe they’re doing an excellent job, especially now that they’re deploying more resources for social media and online reputation management.

 The results of this study have come just days before the NRA Show 2014, which is scheduled May 17 to 20, 2014 at the McCormick Place in Chicago.
-(The ReviewTrackers team will be there, so don’t forget to stop by and say hello!
-If you’re an NRA attendee, you can also schedule an in-person demo to learn more about how reviews impact your business.)
 The findings demonstrate once again that, for restaurant owners (of any size or category) to be truly competitive, they must embrace the fact that diners increasingly depend on fellow diners’ reviews for information on where to eat – and where not to.